Not sure if your CV is ready for the job search? These CV tips will help!

-Art and creative graduates should emphasise their academic and creative attributes.
+Arts graduates should emphasise their creativity.
 Do you have a portfolio?
-Websites such as Wix and WordPress help to showcase your skills in a professional manner and shows employers your initiative and creativity.
-Feel free to attach it alongside your CV or even include a hyperlink so recruiters can see examples of your work.
-Examples of excellent communication skills are always useful too as they're highly sought after.
+Websites such as Wix and WordPress help to showcase your work in a professional manner and show employers your initiative and creativity.
+Feel free to attach it alongside your CV or even include a hyperlink, so recruiters can see examples of your work.

 Similarly, if you are looking at a sales or management position, make sure to highlight any examples of responsibility and leadership.
-Even if you've done some volunteer work in the past, include it as it's positively viewed by employers.
+If you've done some volunteer work in the past, include it as it's positively viewed by employers.

 Don't go over two pages

 Your CV needs to tell a story that exhibits your professional experience and highlights what makes you unique.
 But remember, no employer wants to read an unexpected novel whilst going through a CV.
-Make it a short story - no more than two pages long.
+Make it a short story - no more than two pages long and ideally just one.
 What's more, try not to distract readers from your core message with complicated language or jargon.

 Proofread, proofread, proofread

 It might sound obvious but don't forget to proofread your CV before you send it off.
 After all, you've just spent the last few years being scrutinised on grammar and spelling, so why stop now?
-This applies to everyone – not just for those who have studied English Literature!
+This applies to everyone – not just those who have studied English!

-A recruiter is going to be just as tough when it comes to picking out any mistakes, only they won't offer feedback so make sure this doesn't happen.
-Avoid this CV mistake by having a friend or family member proofread your CV and then requesting a free CV critique by a professional CV-writing service like TopCV before submitting it to an employer.
+A recruiter is going to be tough when it comes to picking out any mistakes - so make sure this doesn't happen.
+Avoid this CV mistake by having a friend or family member proofread your CV and then requesting a free CV review by a professional CV writing service like TopCV before submitting it to an employer.

 Click on the following link for more proofreading strategies to avoid grammar mistakes on your CV.